leapwallet/cosmos-node-setup/docs/node-setup.md

 - gRPC Web: `https://<DOMAIN>/grpc-web`
 - Metrics: `https://<DOMAIN>/metrics`

-For example (assuming that the REST API is enabled), you can now query a tx using the REST API base URL of `https://<DOMAIN>/rest-api` by opening `https://<DOMAIN>/rest-api/cosmos/tx/v1beta1/txs/8E9623B92C4501432EFDE993E6077B1FD021613CE1980859A1B4F0BB374BC1A9` in a browser.
+For example (assuming that the REST API is enabled, and you're running a Juno mainnet archive node), you can now query a tx using the REST API base URL of `https://<DOMAIN>/rest-api` by opening `https://<DOMAIN>/rest-api/cosmos/tx/v1beta1/txs/8E9623B92C4501432EFDE993E6077B1FD021613CE1980859A1B4F0BB374BC1A9` in a browser.

 ## Monitoring Setup